 Games that involve adrenaline (fighting/racing/shooting/being chased etc.) have a more immediate and greater effect on the organisation of the energy systems than those that do not produce adrenaline.

 It also takes longer to correct or re-organise their systems.

 Some children (and adults) have more sensitive energy systems and as such are more affected by the energy fields of electrical devices.
 So, as ever with energy techniques, the good news is that you can do something about this!
 It doesn’t mean ban your children from being on screens, or give up your job because it involves being in front of a computer.
 Rather, learn how to keep your energy systems balanced so that you and they are more resilient to interacting with screens, and know what to do after using screens in order to minimise the negative effect and to evolve the energy systems into full health, resiliency and vitality.

-If the screen interaction is a game, music video, YouTube video etc. then the Aura continues to interact with it in a much more dynamic way.
-After a while, this begins to drain the Aura until in front of the trunk and face it is thin and holey and often detaches.
+If the screen interaction is a game, music video, YouTube video etc. then the aura continues to interact with it in a much more dynamic way.
+After a while, this begins to drain the aura until it is thin and holey in front of the trunk and face, and often detaches.

 So, what can you do about it?

 If you want to learn more about how to protect and optimise your energy systems before, during and after interacting with screens, you can explore my series of three online classes about staying healthy and safe while socialising, working or interacting with screens, the first of which is free.